Installation

 Note

 We recommend that you regularly keep DataLad and our package up to date.
-To force-upgrade this package, do pip uninstall ChildProject and then pip install ChildProject --upgrade.
+To upgrade this package, do pip install ChildProject --upgrade in virtual environments, or pipx upgrade ChildProject if installed directly.

 You may also want to install the development version from GitHub in order to receive more recent updates before their release: